 We know the in-store experience is still the gold standard, so retail network planners are being put on notice to find the right places to experiment and validate investments.

 EXTENDING THE AISLE THROUGH RETAIL PARTNERSHIPS

-Brands are starting to think outside their standard store footprint and instead consider which departments, product categories, and even SKUs are most applicable to each micro-market.
+Brands are starting to think outside their standard store footprint and are instead considering which departments, product categories, and even SKUs are most applicable to each micro-market.
 For some, this means experimenting with smaller format stores, different styles of real estate, or shared space with other retail partners.

 A creative real estate partnership can be seen in Canada with Rexall Pharmacies and M&M Food Market.
 Their “M&M Food Market Express” concept shares square footage with pharmacy, health, and beauty products at Rexalls nationwide.
-Further, Rexall is doubling down on this strategy by announcing in August 2021, a new retail partnership with Staples Canada.
+Further, Rexall is doubling down on this strategy by announcing in August 2021 that they are planning a new retail partnership with Staples Canada.

 “At Rexall, we are always looking for new opportunities to expand our service offering and provide patients and customers with convenient, accessible products,” said Nicolas Caprio, President, Rexall, “Not only are we enhancing our best-in-class offerings, we are providing customers with quality office supply products that meet their day to day needs.”